jacobzouzou/vue-build-robot/build-a-robot/README.md

 ************************************************************************
 Use action from store
 ************************************************************************
+  install axios for api: npm install axios

 <script>
+  // import axios
+  import axios from "axios"

   export default {
     actions:{
         getParts({commit}){
-           //use relative url not : htpp://localhost/api/parts with vue proxy axios.get("/api/parts")
+           //use relative url with vue proxy config earlier
+           //use htpp://localhost/api/parts if not use proxy
+           axios.get("/api/parts")
            .then(result=>commit("updateParts",result.data))
            .catch(console.error);